programarivm/zebra/README.md

 # Zebra

-Design methodology that consists in seeding a development database with sample fake data while designing it at the same time.
+Data-driven database design methodology.
 Also this application behaves as a host in order to develop and test Symfony 5 bundles.

 ---